 As Australia's largest city, you could spend several weeks in Sydney and still not run out of things to see and do.
 But, most travelers don't have this long.
-If you're short on time, the priorities should be seeing some of the central city's landmarks, whereas if you have a few days you can make some day trips to natural attractions further afield.
+If you're short on time, the priorities should be seeing some of the central city's landmarks, whereas if you have a few days, you can make some day trips to natural attractions farther afield.
 So, how many days should you spend in Sydney?
 Read on to find out more about your options.

 Best of Sydney